 Mr. Ibrahimi received his law degree from Cornell University and his undergraduate degree from the Macaulay Honors College at the City University of New York.
 He is a member of the New York and Delaware bars.

-Prior to joining the OCC in 2005, Tish spent more than 30 years in the banking industry where she managed bank and asset management operations and related support functions.
-She is a graduate of the University of Virginia and the Virginia Bankers Association School of Bank Management and holds the designations of Certified Securities Operations Professional (CSOP) and Certified Fiduciary & Investment Risk Specialist (CFIRS).
+Prior to joining the OCC in 2005, Tish spent more than 30 years in the banking industry where she managed bank and asset management operations and related risk management and support functions.
+She is a graduate of the University of Virginia and the Virginia Bankers Association School of Bank Management and holds the designations of Certified Securities Operations Professional (CSOP) and Certified Fiduciary & Investment Risk Specialist (CFIRS)